anyscale/madewithml.github.io/docs/reimbursement.md

 ### How will this help me?

-I'll be learning the foundation I need to responsibly develop, iterate and deliver value with ML systems.
+I'll be learning the foundation I need to responsibly deliver value with ML systems.
 This includes producing clean, production-grade code, testing my work, understanding MLOps components (experiment management, feature store, workflows, etc.) and, most importantly, being able to iterate and improve our systems.

 ### How will this help our company?